noahgrant/resourcerer/README.md

 // `this.props.fooCollection`.
 ResourceKeys.add({TODOS: 'todos'});

-// use the previously-added keys to reference the model constructor. this is how withResources knows
+// use the previously-added keys to reference the model constructor. this is how resourcerer knows
 // what model type to map the key to. since this requires ResourceKeys, make sure to use
 // `ResourceKeys.add` first!
 ModelMap.add({[ResourceKeys.TODOS]: TodosCollection});